axmolengine/axmol/docs/CODING_STYLE.md

 Within each section the includes should be ordered alphabetically.
 Note that older code might not conform to this rule and should be fixed when convenient.

-For example, the includes in `cocos2dx/sprite_nodes/CCSprite.cpp` might look like this:
+For example, the includes in an Axmol implementation file such as `axmol/2d/Sprite.cpp` might look like this:

 ```cpp
 #include "sprite_nodes/CCSprite.h"  // Preferred location.